 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness”… For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities; for when I am weak, then I am strong.
 (2 Corinthians 12: 9-10)

 The lives not only of the martyrs, but of the saints more generally from the time of the early Church to the present, witness to suffering’s being the norm in the Christian life.
-Pope St. John Paul II even spoke of a “Gospel of suffering” (a phrase also used by Kierkegaard), the message of which is that suffering redeems us and makes possible a particularly intimate union with Christ.
+Pope St. John Paul II a “Gospel of suffering” (a phrase also used ), the message of which is that suffering redeems us and makes possible a particularly intimate union with Christ.

 Take up your cross